yegor256/blog/shift-m/2021/2021-08-23-jeff-atwood.md

 place: Moscow, Russia
 permalink: /shift-m/2021/48.html
 description: |
-  Jeff Atwood, the co-founder of StackOverflow, the most famous software blogger, the creator of Discourse.
+  Jeff Atwood, the co-founder of Stack Overflow, the most famous software blogger, the creator of Discourse.
 keywords:
   - podcast